TheFive/osmbc/help/menu.OSMBC.md

 Every OSMBC User can add users and change properties of every user.
 To allow an OSM User access to OSM, he need full access and the OSM Username must be exactly used in OSMBC.

+### Sort Articles

+OSMBC Articles are sorted by the title.
+Additional it is possible to enter a predecessor for an article, this overwrites the title sort and ensures, that the article is shown direct after the predecessor.
+If the predecessor is a "no translation" article, it is used as predecessor in any view, that is displaying this "no translation" article, but ignored in any view, that skips the "no translation" (e.g. the final view).